miozu-com/dagaz/src/lib/data/blogposts/getting-started-with-dagaz.md

 published: true
 featured: true
 slug: getting-started-with-dagaz
-title: Getting Started with Dagaz - A Minimal SvelteKit Starter
+title: Getting Started with Dagaz - A Modern SvelteKit Starter
-description: Set up a fast, maintainable SvelteKit landing page with minimal dependencies and maximum flexibility
+description: Set up a high-performance SvelteKit site with minimal dependencies using the Dagaz starter kit
 created_at: '2025/4/16 14:45'
-modified_at: '2025/4/16 10:30'
+modified_at: '2025/4/20 10:30'
 tabs:
   - tutorial
   - development